Predicting how Man City vs Norwich will play out today

 When is the match and what time is kick-off?

-The match will begin at 3pm on Saturday 21 August at Villa Park.
+The match will begin at 3pm on Saturday 21 August at the Etihad Stadium.

 How can I watch it online and on TV?